 Fibromyalgia and sleep disorders go hand in hand.
 It is believed that almost 80% of the sufferers experience some type of disturbed sleep with Fibromyalgia.
 A fibromyalgia sleep disorder leaves sufferers feeling tired, drained, and incapable of dealing with the stresses associated with FMS.

-The disturbed sleep, fibromyalgia patterns can amplify all the other symptoms and many prescription medications can leave you feeling even more ‘out of it’.
+The disturbed sleep, fibromyalgia patterns can amplify all the other symptoms and many prescription medications can leave you feeling even more 'out of it'.
+Prescription medications may work for some people, just be aware if you are having side effects, you do not need more symptoms than you already have.
+Our physician-formulated, alternative sleep disorder products are safe, all natural and can be taken along with your prescription medications.
 There is nothing more refreshing for sufferers than to have their natural sleep restored.

 What is a Fibromyalgia Sleep Disorder?